- Splunk Enterprise and virtual machines

-Some boxes have characters instead of a '✔'.
-Refer to the bottom of the tables to find out what the additional characters represent.
+Some boxes have other characters instead of a '✔'.
+Refer to the bottom of each table to find out what the additional characters represent.

 Unix operating systems

-Text C:
+Text D:

-The tables below list the computing platforms that Splunk is available for.
+The tables list the computing platforms for which Splunk Enterprise is available.
 The first table lists availability for *nix operating systems and the second lists availability for Windows operating systems.

+2. Read across to find the appropriate computing architecture in the center column that matches your environment.

+Some boxes have other characters.
+See the bottom of each table to find out what the additional characters represent.

+Unix operating systems